SemihKanUM/Data-Analysis/README.md

-# Data Analysis Course – Assignments & Projects
+# Data Analysis – Assignments & Projects

 This repository contains a collection of Jupyter Notebooks from my **Data Analysis** course.
 The assignments cover the entire workflow of data science: from basic Python programming to data wrangling, exploratory analysis, machine learning, optimization, and external data acquisition.